ISU-UBC/clinic-mapping-2/readme.md

-# Clinic Map v2 (DRAFT)
+# CAMP Clinic List Map Choropleth

-Click to access the [ISU Clinic Map v2](https://isu-ubc.github.io/clinic-mapping-2/)
+Click to access the [CAMP Clinic List Map Choropleth](https://isu-ubc.github.io/clinic-mapping-2/)

 **Note**: If you're on mobile, rotate your device for best experience.

-## TODO

-- Bundler
-- JSDOCs
-- Get an ISU image for loading screen

 ## Description

-...

-## Getting Started

-### Features
+This application hosts two layers to toggle through.
+One layer maps the number of family physicians per 100,000 based on the clinic list, and the other maps the number of family physicians per 100,000 based on the family physician list from CPSBC.
+The theme for both layers is [choropleth](https://sites.google.com/site/boardinclassrom/map/choropleth-map).

+## Features of the Application

 - Map Container
   - A view over some geography
-  - View vector data (points)
-    - Two point marker layers (both with custom icons)
-      - One styled based on size (proportional)
-      - Both styled based on identifiers
+  - View feature layers (points, and / or polygons)
-  - Two base maps
+  - Base maps
   - OpenLayer Controls
     - Layer switcher to hide / show layers and base maps
     - Zoom in / out
     - Map scale
     - Full screen mode
-    - Popup to show information of the clicked point marker
+    - Popup to show information of the clicked feature in a layer
     - Legend
-      - Can handle proportional symbol mapping of point markers
-      - Can handle color coding of point markers (e.g., choropleth)

-### Users

-Shouldn't do a choropleth map with points and shouldn't do a proportional map with polygons.
-Add a link to the types of mapping.

-A walk-through of the web app

-The program is built so that users never have to touch code.
-Just open the JSON and enter what you want.

-Cant be colored and choropleth.
-It's one or the other.

-"id" is how we'll get the layer from using this.map.layers "shapetype" well help with styling
-"url" leads to the geojson file
-"title" is how itll appear in the layer switcher, , should be the same as the object key "theme" is the style preference when the "styletype" is custom "style" is for coloring the features of a layer "visible" to set the layer visibility
-"popup" is for formatting the popup

-#### Polygon Layer Style

-#### Point Layer Style

-### Developers
+## Getting Started

-#### Project Development
+### Project Development

 1. Clone the repo to your desired file directory
 2. Download [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) or [Live Server in VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)